andrewabest/andrewbestdotcom/content/lately.md

 # What am I doing now?

-* Building the foundational Readify Adelaide team - if you are an awesome developer, data, or designer - [drop me an email](mailto:andrew.best@readify.net)!
+* Building the foundational Readify Adelaide team - if you are an awesome developer, data person, or designer - [drop me an email](mailto:andrew.best@readify.net)!
 * Re-establishing my roots in the Adelaide tech scene.
 Need a [speaker](https://www.andrew-best.com/speaking/) for an event?
 Want to talk about [solving problems](https://www.andrew-best.com/posts/discover-decide-deliver-part-one/) you and your team are currently tackling?
 Need someone to help represent technology within your business?
 I'm more than happy to buy the coffees ☕☕
 * Still spending _100 hours with Kubernetes_, the minimum amount of time I feel is required to get a decent understanding of any complex tool
 * Mentoring [Karma](https://www.codewithkarma.com/), a journeyman developer  and all around awesome human in our QLD team